AmrAwad88/Cpp_ConcurrentTrafficSimulation_L1/README.md

 You can find these tasks in the project_tasks.txt within the workspace as well.

 ### Build Instructions
-To run this code using a Udacity workspace, you will need to use the virtual desktop.
-In the desktop you can use Terminator or the terminal in Visual Studio Code.

-Once in the virtual desktop, to compile and run the code, create a build directory and use cmake and make as follows:
+To compile and run the code, create a build directory and use cmake and make as follows:
 ../L1_Project# mkdir build \
 ../L1_Project# cd build \
 ../L1_Project/build# cmake .. \